f3rcode/ferment_incubator/README.md

 ## Usage

 By now, Arduino IDE's Serial Monitor provides the minimal interface, where a menu is shown and sensor values when fermentation is ongoing.

+To check sensor and relay values on Serial Monitor, debugging flag must be true.

 ## License
 GPLv3